react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 #### `tabBarOnPress`

-Callback to handle tap events; the argument is an object containing:
+Callback to handle tap events; the argument is an object containing a single property, the `navigation` prop corresponding to the route that was tapped.

-* the `previousScene: { route, index }` which is the scene we are leaving
-* the `scene: { route, index }` that was tapped
-* the `jumpToIndex` method that can perform the navigation for you

 Useful for adding a custom logic before the transition to the next scene (the tapped one) starts.

+The transition happens after this callback is triggered, but there is currently no way to stop it.
+If you want to know if the tab in question was already focused at the time it was tapped, you can use the `isFocused(): bool` function on the `navigation` prop.